Renjeeshrk/PublicRepo01/Terraform/Get Started.md

 # Getting Started with Terraform for Azure
 ## The Basics
-Terraform is an infrastructure as code tool which can be used to manage the resources in both cloud and on-prem resoucess .You can then use a workflows to provision and manage all of your infrastructure throughout its lifecycle.
+Terraform is an infrastructure as code tool which can be used to manage the resources in both cloud and on-prem resources .You can then use a workflows to provision and manage all of your infrastructure throughout its lifecycle.
 Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs)
 ![image](https://github.com/Renjeeshrk/PublicRepo01/assets/51906504/a618d3a6-7df8-4c5d-805e-336ae80c9b4d)